 Angana P. Chatterji

-Co-Chair, Political Conflict, Gender, & People's Rights Project
+Co-Chair, Political Conflict, Gender, & People's Rights Initiative

 In Kashmir, Chatterji co-founded (2008), and was co-convener of (2008-2012), the People’s Tribunal on Human Rights and Justice.
 She was a Member of the Drafting Committee on Minimum Standards, Second World Congress on Psychosocial Restitution in 2010.
 In 2005, Chatterji founded the People’s Tribunal on Religious Freedom and Human Rights in Odisha.
 In 2004, Chatterji served on a two-person independent commission on displacement and rehabilitation in the Narmada Valley.
 In 1984, Chatterji worked in the post-violence camps for Sikh victims-survivors in Delhi.
 In 2017, she was appointed a Research Fellow at the WSD Handa Center for Human Rights and International Justice at Stanford University.